jstorm31/grades-ios/README.md

  2. Add correct string to `$(CONFIG_ENVIRONMENT)` in app's build settings
  3. Add `ENVIRONMENT_NAME.plist` file (replace `ENVIRONMENT_NAME` it with real environment name)
  4. `EnvironmentConfiguration` class may need update

+ ## 📦 Deploy

+The app is deployed manually through AppStore Connect.

+### AppStore review

+In order to allow a review of the app before a new release, a version must be set (matching the new release version) in a remote configuration file (hosted by the project maintainer).
+That version will than have all in-app data mocked instead of real data. **It is important to change the version in the configuration file** after the review has been completed so real data are fetched to regular users.